nedbat/byterun/README.rst

 You can use this to:

-* Learn about how the internals of CPython works since this models that
+* Learn about how the internals of CPython works since this models that.
+  Learn about the CPython internals in Python instead of C!
 * Use as a sandboxed environment inside a debugger for trying pieces of execution
 * Have one Python program that runs multiple versions of Python bytecode.
-  For example running Python 2.6 bytecode from Python 3.7.
+  For example running simple Python 2.6 bytecode from Python 3.7.
   No need to install Python 2.6!

 The sandboxed sandboxed environment in a debugger I find